Nanette Gartrell: Education and affiliations

 Gartrell attended Stanford University (class of 1971) and the University of California, trained at Harvard, and has been a Williams Institute Visiting Distinguished Scholar at the UCLA School of Law since 2009.
 She has had a guest appointment at the University of Amsterdam since 2009.
 She served on the faculty of Harvard Medical School from 1976 to 1987, and was on the faculty at the University of California, San Francisco, from 1988 to 2011.
 Gartrell has a private psychiatry practice, and for 13 years volunteered her psychiatric services to chronically mentally ill homeless people.
-An experience in one of these shelters became the basis for her piece in the San Francisco Chronicle Magazine, "A Tenderloin Tail."
+An experience in one of these shelters became the basis for her article in the San Francisco Chronicle Magazine, "A Tenderloin Tail."

 Research

 Gartrell is the Principal Researcher for the US National Longitudinal Lesbian Family Study (NLLFS).
 The NLLFS follows lesbian mothers and their children who were conceived by donor insemination during the 1980s.
 The study, which was initiated by Gartrell in 1986, examines the social, psychological, and emotional development of the children as well as the dynamics of planned lesbian families.
 This is the longest-running and largest prospective investigation of lesbian mothers and their children in the United States.

-In June 2010, the NLLFS study The USA National Longitudinal Lesbian Family Study: Psychological Adjustment of the 17-Year-Old Adolescents was published in Pediatrics.
+In June 2010, the NLLFS study US National Longitudinal Lesbian Family Study: Psychological Adjustment of the 17-Year-Old Adolescents was published in Pediatrics.
 The study's results showed that the 17-year-olds of lesbian mothers were rated significantly higher in social, school/academic, and total competence and significantly lower in social problems, rule-breaking, aggressive, and externalizing problem behavior than their age-matched counterparts.
-This publication prompted international media attention including articles in The Los Angeles Times, The Telegraph (UK), Time, and mention on The Colbert Report.
-Discover Magazine then named this story as one of the top 100 stories of 2010—#88: Same-Sex Parents Do No Harm.
+This publication prompted international media attention including articles in the Los Angeles Times, The Telegraph (UK), Time, and a mention on The Colbert Report.
+Discover magazine named this story as one of the top 100 stories of 2010, as number 88: "Same-Sex Parents Do No Harm".

-In 2012, UCLA Today published an article "Researcher sorts out fact from fallacy in three-decade study of lesbian families" highlighting Gartrell's 30+ years of work on the NLLFS study.
+In 2012, UCLA Today published an article titled "Researcher sorts out fact from fallacy in three-decade study of lesbian families", highlighting Gartrell's 30-plus years of work on the NLLFS study.